xuejinli/kc-seatunel/docs/en/faq.md

 SeaTunnel supports exactly-once consistency for some data sources, such as MySQL and PostgreSQL, ensuring data consistency during integration.
 Note that exactly-once consistency depends on the capabilities of the underlying database.

 ## Can SeaTunnel execute scheduled tasks?
-You can use Linux cron jobs to achieve periodic data integration, or leverage scheduling tools like DolphinScheduler to manage complex scheduled tasks.
+You can use Linux cron jobs to achieve periodic data integration, or leverage scheduling tools like Apache DolphinScheduler or Apache Airflow to manage complex scheduled tasks.

 ## I encountered an issue with SeaTunnel that I cannot resolve.
 What should I do?
 If you encounter issues with SeaTunnel, here are a few ways to get help: